-There were reverse repurchase agreements which are accounted for as collateralised loans with a carrying value of £nil for the Group and the Bank (2011: £14,250 million for the Group and the Bank), against which the Group held collateral with a fair value of £nil for the Group and the Bank (2011: £14,254 million for the Group and the Bank), all of which the Group and the Bank are able to repledge.
-Included in these amounts are collateral balances in the form of cash provided in respect of reverse repurchase agreements amounting to £2 million for the Group and the Bank (2011: £34 million for the Group and the Bank).
+There were reverse repurchase agreements which are accounted for as collateralised loans with a carrying value of £nil (2011: £14,250 million), against which the Group held collateral with a fair value of £nil (2011: £14,254 million), all of which the Group is able to repledge.
+Included in these amounts are collateral balances in the form of cash provided in respect of reverse repurchase agreements amounting to £2 million (2011: £34 million).
 These transactions were generally conducted under terms that are usual and customary for standard secured lending activities.